Pain and Pain Symptom Management for Michigan Nurses

 - Among young people in 2021, an estimated 4.4% of 12th graders reported misusing any prescription drug in the past 12 months.

-The state of Michigan ranks in the top third nationally for drug-related deaths, with over half due to synthetic opioids, mainly fentanyl.
+The state of Michigan previously ranked in the top third nationally for drug-related deaths, with over half due to synthetic opioids, mainly fentanyl.

 CDC GUIDELINES FOR PRESCRIBING OPIOIDS

 In 2022, the CDC updated its guidelines for prescribing opioids for the treatment of pain.
-Whereas the 2016 guideline focused on recommendations for primary care physicians, the newer guideline expands the scope to additional clinicians whose scope of practice includes prescribing opioids (e.g., physicians, nurse practitioners and other advanced-practice registered nurses, physician assistants, and oral health practitioners).
+Whereas the 2016 guideline focused on recommendations for primary care physicians, the newer guideline was expanded to include additional clinicians whose scope of practice includes prescribing opioids (e.g., physicians, nurse practitioners and other advanced-practice registered nurses, physician assistants, and oral health practitioners) (Dowell et al., 2022).
 (See “Resources” at the end of this course.)

 Management of Opioid Overdose

 Due to their pharmacologic effects, opioids in high doses can cause respiratory depression and death.
 Most drug-related deaths worldwide are attributable to opioids.
-An opioid overdose can be identified by a combination of three signs and symptoms, referred to as the opioid overdose triad, which include:
+Signs of opioid overdose include:

 It is important to consider opiate overdose or toxicity in a lethargic patient with no other identifiable cause.
 Care of the patient at the scene depends on the vital signs.
 If the patient is comatose and in respiratory distress, airway control must be obtained prior to any other action.
 Endotracheal intubation is highly recommended for all patients unable to protect their airways.